AliLogic/onset-sandbox-editor/README.md

 * Delete object(s).
 * Move, scale, rotate and copy object(s).
 * Schematics (Save & load custom builds).
+* Custom props support (add your own custom objects for use)

 #### Installation
 Create a folder inside your servers package folder called sandbox, download all files from this repository and place them inside the `sandbox` folder.